Trust Administration Attorneys in California Helping You Act as a Responsible Trustee to Avoid Legal Trouble and Family Conflict

 What are the Responsibilities of a Trust Administrator?

 A trust administrator or “trustee” must explicitly follow the outlined responsibilities when overseeing a decedent’s trust.
-An administrator must act by the written rules, communicate with all parties appropriately, and maintain the finances within the account.
+An administrator must act by the estate planning documents written rules, communicate with all parties appropriately (all the beneficiaries), and maintain the finances within the account.

-To avoid a breach of fiduciary duty, a trustee has the following responsibilities:
+To avoid a breach of fiduciary duty, a trustee has the following trust administration process responsibilities:

 - Duty of loyalty—a trustee must always act in the best interests of the beneficiaries as stated in the trust